nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to or involving the nanometer scale.

-### Expanded Definition and Usage\nNanoformulations are pivotal in addressing the challenges of drug delivery, especially for poorly soluble drugs, those that require specific targeting to reduce side effects, or drugs needing controlled release profiles.
+### Expanded Definition and Usage:
+Nanoformulations are pivotal in addressing the challenges of drug delivery, especially for poorly soluble drugs, those that require specific targeting to reduce side effects, or drugs needing controlled release profiles.
 Applications of nanoformulations span a wide range of therapies, including cancer treatments, vaccines, and therapies for chronic diseases such as diabetes and cardiovascular disorders.
 The versatility and precision of nanoformulations make them invaluable in developing more effective, safer, and patient-compliant therapies.